Mahmoud-Emad/Mahmoud-Emad/README.md

-### Hi 👋, I'm Mahmoud Emad and i'm a Software Engineer.
+### Hi 👋, I'm Mahmoud Emad, I'm a Software Engineer.
 ##### Young and dynamic Software Engineer able to work in a multicultural environment with the fast ability to learn and expand knowledge & experience to contribute to the overall success of any organization.

 <!-- Center coding image -->